lemonsh4rk/odin-again/README.md

 # odin-again

-My second shot at The Odin Project, re-learning and stuff
+My second shot at The Odin Project, re-learning and stuff.
+Hello Odin!